Wolves in Oregon

 Wolf hunts in nearby states also threaten the region's fragile recovery.
 When wolves were federally de-listed the region was home to an estimated population of about 1,700 wolves.
 Over 1,000 were killed in the first two seasons alone.

 The large tracts of pristine and unspoiled Wilderness and roadless areas in Northeast Oregon are vital components in the successful recovery of wolves, and other wildlife too.
 The re-appearance of wolves, wolverines, and other endangered wildlife in Oregon further underscores the importance of protecting those roadless areas that remain on public land.

-Anticipating the eventual return of wolves, the state of Oregon completed a wolf conservation and management plan in 2005 aimed at making rational decisions in the light of day that would lead to wolf recovery.
+Anticipating the eventual return of wolves, the state of Oregon completed a Wolf Conservation and Management Plan in 2005 aimed at making rational decisions in the light of day that would lead to wolf recovery.
 Though state polling put support for wolf recovery at over 70 percent, the plan was weak, allowed the state to kill wolves, and set scientifically indefensible recovery goals.

 Even so, the plan was actively opposed by the Oregon Cattleman's Association.
 They argued in their minority report that "wolves are being used as a biological weapon" and that wolves are a non-native species that citizens should have the right to shoot without permits.
-The livestock industry and others have since relentlessly pushed legislative proposals to make it easier to kill wolves.
-All have created controversy and most have been defeated.

 After the state shot two young wolves in response to the first livestock depredations in over half a century, it was clear the state was willing to address the concerns of the livestock industry by killing wolves.